xiaohw7/cgmoi/README.md

   * Above equation uses parallel axis parallel axis theorem to correct MOI vector with reference to the CG and find vector of MOI.
 JxG, JyG, JzG are the MOI in x, y, and z direction respectively.

 ## Instructions
-(Below are instructions on how to set up each component of the cgmoi machine as well as some notes I made on the problems I faced)
+(Below are instructions on how to set up each individual component of the cgmoi machine as well as some notes I made on the problems I faced)

-### HX711 load cell:
+### HX711 ADC and load cells:

 - Refer to [this link](https://makersportal.com/blog/2019/5/12/arduino-weighing-scale-with-load-cell-and-hx711) for instructions on how to connect load cell to HX711 to Arduino.
 All 3 load cells can share a common power and ground connection through a breadboard.

 - Download library at [github](https://github.com/olkal/HX711_ADC) for examples on calibrating and reading values from multiple load cells.

-- To calibrate load cell, connect Arduino to an individual load cell through HX711 and run “Calibration” example.
-Follow instructions on the serial monitor and record down “calibration value”.
-Do this for every individual load cell.

 - To calibrate load cell, connect Arduino to an individual load cell through HX711 and run “Calibration” example.
 Follow instructions on the serial monitor and record down “calibration value”.
 Do this for every individual load cell.